noanoach/VulnDetective/Report.md

 Line 5: Buffer overflow vulnerability due to unsafe strcpy usage.
 Line 8: Use of hardcoded password detected in code.
 ```

 ---

-# ✅ How This Meets The Requirements

-- ✅ Reads a C/C++ source file.
-- ✅ Sends the code to the LLM via HTTP.
-- ✅ Receives vulnerability analysis in one response.
-- ✅ Prints the result for the user.
-- ✅ All runs fully locally (no external APIs required once models are downloaded).

----